Kumodatsu/reaction-sim/README.md

 # Reaction Simulation
-A small interactive application requested by a friend to practice a reaction test.
+A small application to practice a reaction test.
+Requested by a friend.